License to Sell Ammunition Illinois does not require ammunition sellers to obtain a license or maintain records of ammunition purchasers.

 License to Purchase/Possess Ammunition

-Illinois requires residents to obtain a Firearm Owner’s Identification (“FOID”) card before they can lawfully purchase or possess ammunition.1 No person may transfer firearm ammunition in Illinois unless the transferee displays a currently valid FOID card.2
+Illinois generally requires residents to obtain a Firearm Owner’s Identification (“FOID”) card before they can lawfully purchase or possess ammunition, as well as firearms.1 No person may transfer firearm ammunition in Illinois unless the transferee displays a currently valid FOID card.2

 For detailed information on the requirements for a FOID card, see Licensing of Gun Owners & Purchasers in Illinois section.